okTurtles/shelterprotocol.net-old/src/content/docs/en/opcodes.md

 Any updates to `"purpose"` or `"permissions"` must be sctrictly more restrictive.

+> ⚠︎ Gotchas when mirroring `foreignKey` updates:
-> ⚠︎ When mirroring foreign key updates, contracts must not copy a foreign key's name into this contract, but instead should use a contextualized name.
+> - Contracts must not copy a foreign key's name into this contract, but instead should use a contextualized name.
 Example: when updating a foreign `#csk`, rename the key to: `<contractID>/#csk`.
+> - It is possible to see the same `OP_KEY_UPDATE` twice because two clients might broadcast it simultaneously.
+If this happens, `oldKeyId` will be missing in the contract state, and implementations should ignore the duplicate message.

 ### `OP_KEY_DEL`